 This statement is effective for years beginning January 1, 2001.
 A change resulting from the adoption of this statement shall be accounted for as a change in accounting principle in accordance with SSAP No. 3—Accounting Changes and Corrections of Errors.

-Revisions to this statement, adopted month/year, that incorporate revisions reflecting a comprehensive review of the interest maintenance reserve, are effective January 1, 2027, and shall be applied prospectively from the effective date.
+Revisions to this statement, adopted month/year, that incorporate revisions reflecting a comprehensive review of the IMR, are effective January 1, 2028, and shall be applied prospectively from the effective date.
 With the implementation of this guidance, distinct changes from historical guidance, and transition provisions (as applicable) include the items noted in the following subparagraphs.
 Issue Paper No. ___ includes additional discussion and other revisions incorporated.
 (IP.
 P 98)

 Designation Change Guidance: The NAIC designation category change guidance incorporated within this statement is based on the 20 designation categories (NAIC designation with the NAIC designation modifier) initially applied in 2020.
 Investments acquired prior to 2020 shall use the initial designation category attributed to the investment when the 20-granular designation approach was implemented as the beginning designation in determining whether the investment had three or less designation declines at the time of sale.
 Changes also revised the guidance to require allocation to the AVR for fixed-income instruments held at fair value, instead of using the NAIC 6 designation and incorporated the designation category change guidance for all investments with NAIC designations.
 This was a change for asset-backed securities and non-bond debt securities that previously required individual assessment and bifurcation of interest and non-interest components.

 Disallowed IMR: Prior the effective date of this statement, IMR in the general account and the separate accounts was compared to determine whether the IMR was “disallowed.”
 Meaning, a negative IMR in the general account was permitted to be reported as a contra-liability instead of a nonadmitted asset if the separate account IMR was in an offsetting positive balance.
-With the changes reflected in this statement, IMR shall be separately contained within each account and the reporting shall be based on the position of IMR in each account.
+With the changes reflected in this statement, IMR shall be separately contained within each account, and the reporting shall be based on the position of IMR in each account.
 The provisions of this statement do not allow reporting of the IMR as a contra-liability, and the concept of “disallowed” IMR has been eliminated.

 IMR Amortization: Prior to the effective date of this statement, reporting entities had three options in determining IMR amortization.
 With the revisions, all reporting entities shall follow the standard “simplified” method in which capital gains and losses, net of capital gains tax, are grouped according to the number of calendar years to maturity and shall follow the NAIC “Grouped Amortization Schedule” published annually.
 Reporting entities that had elected a different amortization approach for previously recognized IMR are permitted to continue to follow that amortization schedule until the associated IMR has fully amortized.
-All IMR recognized after the effective date of this standard shall follow the simplified group method for amortization.
+All IMR recognized after the effective date of this statement shall follow the simplified group method for amortization.

 IMR from Hedging Derivatives: Although SSAP No. 86 only referenced IMR allocation for realized gains and losses from highly effective accounting hedges, an industry interpretation of the annual statement instructions resulted with some companies allocating gains and losses from non-accounting effective hedging derivatives to the IMR.
-With the revisions in this statement, only gains and losses for highly effective hedges that qualify under the “hedge accounting method” under SSAP No. 86 are permitted to be allocated to the IMR.
+With the revisions in this statement, only realized gains and losses from highly effective hedges that qualify under the “hedge accounting method” under SSAP No. 86 are permitted to be allocated to the IMR.
 Reporting entities that had previously allocated realized gains and losses to IMR from non-qualifying hedging derivatives shall amortize those IMR balances over a period not to exceed 10 years.